QubesOS/qubes-doc/SoftwareUpdateVM.md

 Using more than one template
 ----------------------------

 It's also possible to have more than one template VM in the system.
 E.g. one could clone the default template using the `qvm-clone` command in Dom0.
 This allows to have a customized template, e.g. with devel packages, or less trusted apps, shared by some subset of domains.
+It is important to note that the default template is "system managed" and therefore cannot be backed up using Qubes' built-in backup function.
+In order to ensure the preservation of your custom settings and the availability of a "known-good" backup template, you may wish to clone the default system template and use your clone as the default template for your AppVMs.

 When you create a new domain you can choose which template this VM should be based on.
 If you use command line, you should use the `--template` switch: